dansnowley89/shopify-theme-manager/README.md

 [] Text box for useful messaging to AMs/PMs.
 Ie. "Please checkout the latest theme features from this url: *theme_url*" [] Update name?
 [] Update icon

+## Installation

+Until this becomes available on the extension store you will need to enable dev mode on your browser's extension window and then hit "Load unpacked" (or similar) and load the **build** folder.